 FDA/CDRH crackdown in spring 2009

 The FDA is SEVERELY and AGGRESSIVELY cracking down on high powered pointers.
 They are dangerous, being abused, not safe and are HIGHLY being used for criminal mischief which is making professionals REALLY pissed off in the laser community.
 One bad apple in the laser industry REALLY does make an impact on all of us.
-Lasers are a highly publiciized industry.
+Lasers are a highly publicized industry.